Home $ Teacher Preparation $ Microcredentials

 We proudly offer three series of innovative microcredentials designed to empower K-12 educators in computer science (CS) and artificial intelligence (AI) education.
 These programs support both future and experienced teachers in integrating cutting-edge CS and AI concepts into their classrooms, fostering inclusive and dynamic learning environments.

-Our AI Education initiative offers a series of four microcredentials that were co-designed with teachers (from public, private, and charter schools), instructional designers, and coaches to equip educators with the knowledge and skills needed to integrate AI into K-12 education effectively.
-Our microcredentials include:
+Our microcredentials were co-designed with teachers (from public, private, and charter schools), instructional designers, and coaches to equip educators with the knowledge and skills needed to integrate CS and AI into K-12 education effectively.

 These courses will cover introductions to computer science (CS) and computational thinking (CT), lesson plan generation and classroom integration (in any domain!), and more.